-Below are key takeaways from ISS’ recently released 2022 Japan Proxy Season Preview.
+Below are key takeaways from ISS’ recently released 2023 Proxy Season Preview – Japan.
 The full report is available to institutional subscribers by logging into ProxyExchange then selecting the Governance Exchange and its Report Center tab and to corporate subscribers by logging into Governance Analytics then selecting the Governance Exchange and the Report Center tab.

-- Peak meeting date: This year’s peak Japan meeting day is expected to be June 29, when 26 percent of June annual meetings are likely to be held, followed by June 24 (21 percent), June 28 (19 percent), and June 23 (13 percent).
+- Peak meeting date: This year’s peak Japan meeting day is expected to be June 29, when about a quarter of June annual meetings are likely to be held on a single day, followed by June 28, June 27, and June 23.

 - Equity Compensation Plans: More equity compensation plans are expected to be seen on ballots this year.
 An increasing number of Japanese companies are now proposing performance-based and equity-based compensation to better align the interests of directors with those of shareholders, a trend partially stimulated by Japan’s Corporate Governance Code.

 - Climate shareholder proposals: A number of climate-related shareholder proposals have been submitted.
-The proposals are intended to seek better disclosure concerning climate risk management information.
+The proposals are intended to seek better disclosure of information concerning climate risk management.

 If you are not a subscriber, please contact firstname.lastname@example.org (for institutional investors) or email@example.com (for corporations) to learn more about accessing bespoke governance research.